 Kevin M. Powell, Ph.D. is a licensed psychologist, trainer, and consultant who has been providing assessment and treatment services to at-risk (at-promise) children, adolescents, and their families for the past 3 decades.
-He has worked in schools, community-based agencies, a hospital, and residential programs including 20+ years in a detention center.
+He has worked in schools, community-based agencies, a hospital, residential programs, and detention centers.
 He has provided clinical services addressing a variety of psychological issues including general delinquency, anxiety & mood disorders, adverse childhood experiences and trauma, and sexually harmful behavior problems.

 Dr. Powell is also an adjunct faculty member at Colorado State University in the Department of Psychology where he lectures, has provided clinical supervision, and is conducting research on protective factors associated with resilience in youth and adults (Powell, et al, 2020).

 Kevin's mission is to EDUCATE, ENERGIZE, and Promote hope in teachers, mental health professionals, direct care staff, caseworkers, & parents regarding the valuable work they do with children, adolescents and families.